13 Best Non-Alcoholic Beers for Zero-Proof Drinking

-Why the rise in interest of non-alcoholic beer now despite its decades of slow growth?
+Why the rise in interest in non-alcoholic beer now despite its decades of slow growth?
 "In general, I think we're seeing non-alcoholic beer trending especially among millennials because of health and wellness reasons," says Amber Pankonin, MS, RD, LMNT, registered dietitian and owner of Stirlist.

 And of course, "Dry January" is also a thing you hear floating around during the beginning of every new year.
 "During the month of January, I think we see non-alcoholic beer trending because of New Year's resolutions and the surge of Dry January, a campaign that encourages folks to give up alcohol during the month of January for health reasons," says Pankonin.
 Although, you can try a dry month any time of the year!

 Whether you're interested in learning more about what non-alcoholic beer is, whether it's healthy, or if you want to just cut right to the chase to see a list of non-alcoholic beer, we have all the bases covered.

 "Non-alcoholic beer is regular beer that has had the alcohol removed through a heating process and then had carbon dioxide added," says Keri Gans, MS, RDN, CDN, registered dietitian nutritionist and author of The Small Change Diet.